Homer's bust

 Aulis - Mikro Vathy

-There are two harbours near the ancient village of Aulis.
-One was a deep harbour now called Megalo Vathi, the site of the Chalkis Shipyards, and a smaller harbour 2 km north, now called Mikro Vathi, which has a cement factory on its northern shore.
-Close to its southern shore was a 5th century BC Temple of Artemis and a spring, These were discovered in 1941.
+There are two harbours near the ancient village of Aulis (Iliad, 2.496).
+One was a deep harbour now called Megalo Vathi, the site of the Chalkis Shipyards, and a smaller harbour 2 km north, now called Mikro Vathy, which has a cement factory on its northern shore.
+Close to its southern shore was a 5th century BC Temple of Artemis and a spring.
+These were discovered in 1941.
 Strabo visited the two harbours.
 He considered the smaller one was only large enough for 50 ships, and therefore supposed the ships of the Achaeans were stationed at the larger harbour (9.2.8).
 He may have overestimated the size of Mycenaean ships, however, for there would have been room for many more such ships on the shores of Mikro Vathy.
 Pausanias also visited the site.
-He saw in the temple statues and the remains of the plane tree mentioned by Homer (2.307), and the spring by which the plane tree grew, and on a hill nearby the bronze threshold of Agamemnon's tent (9.19.7).
+He saw in the temple statues and the remains of the plane tree mentioned by Homer (Iliad, 2.307), and the spring by which the plane tree grew, and on a hill nearby the bronze threshold of Agamemnon's tent (9.19.7).
 Recent geoarchaeologuical reasarch has established that Mikro Vathy was much larger in antiquity than it is today.
 It extended south into a shallow cove or open lagoon.
 This area is now covered with olive trees.
 The bay and the lagoon would have provided ships with good protection from strong winds and currents.

 Locations: 38°26'14.4"N 23°35'38.8"E (Mikro Vathy), 38°26'00.1"N 23°35'32.9"E (the Temple), 38°25'59.6"N 23°35'33.7"E (the spring)